-Decorated with intricate designs, this saree is the perfect option for any event.
-Style yourself and embrace your classic look.
+Elegantly decorated with intricate designs, this saree is perfect for any occasion.
+Make a classic statement and embrace your style.

 Colour: All Colors same as the Photo.

 Blouse Length: 0.80 Meters[Unstitched].

 Package Contents: 1 Saree and 1 Blouse Piece[Unstitched].

 Zari Colour: Silver and Gold.

 Washing Instructions: Dry Clean for the first wash, thereafter Hand Wash.
 Wash with like colors.

 1. The shades may vary slightly from the colors displayed on your screen.